-The construction contract amount allocated to the remaining performance obligations during the years ended December 31, 2023 and 2022 consisted of the following:
+The construction contract amount allocated to the remaining performance obligations during the years ended December 31, 2024 and 2023 consisted of the following:

 Thousands of

-Millions of yen U.S. dollars
+Millions of of yen U.S. dollars

-2023 2022 2023
+- 2024 2023 2024

-Amount allocated to the remaining performance obligations ¥113 ¥339 \$801
+Amount allocated to the remaining performance obligations ¥172 ¥113 \$1,091

 The Group applies the practical expedient under IFRS 15.121.
 The information on contracts that have an original expected duration of one year or less is not disclosed.
 As of the transaction price allocated to the remaining performance obligations, the Group recognizes revenue in accordance with the progress of contract.
-Expected term for the recognition of the total amount and revenue of transaction price allocated to the remaining performance obligations as of December 31, 2023 and 2022 is within 2 years and within 1 year, respectively.
+Expected term for the recognition of the total amount and revenue of transaction price allocated to the remaining performance obligations as of December 31, 2024 and 2023 is within 1 year, respectively.
 In addition, there are no significant amounts in consideration from contracts with customers that are not included in transaction prices.